SvenBroeckling/phasesix-rulebook/published/combat_en.md

 The combat is divided into *combat rounds*.
 These have the following order:

-* Start of the combat round
+* Start of round
 * The "Player Combat Round" is conducted for each participant in order of initiative.
     * Start of the Player Combat Round
     * The player's actions are refreshed
     * The player performs their actions
     * End of player combat round
-* End of combat round
+* End of round

-The participant can perform an action for each of his available actions (see *Actors and Actions*), or save the action to react in the opponent's turn (see *Reactions*).
+The participant may perform an action for each of his available actions (see *Actors and Actions*) or save the action for a reaction in his opponent's turn (see *Reactions*).

 Once the last participant has acted, the next *combat round* begins with the first participant.

-Both the "start of the combat round" and the "end of the combat round" are phases in which reactions can be made.
-To do this, participants must save their actions and directly identify the last *actor*.
+Both 'Start of Round' and 'End of Round' are phases in which reactions can be made.
+To do this, players must save actions and perceive the last *actor* directly.
+Some effects, such as spells, can also be carried out during these phases.

 #### Actor and actions

 When it is a participant's turn, they are the *actor*.
-The *actor* is the participant who is currently active and who can use or save their actions as they wish.
+The *actor* is the participant who is actively acting and can use or withhold their actions as they wish.

 At the start of the round, the player's *Actions* are refreshed.
 The number of actions a player has is determined by their lineage.
 A human therefore has 2 actions available in combat.
 The number of actions per round can be increased using templates.

-"Refresh" therefore means that all actions are available again.
-If the participant has used up any actions, e.g. by acting in the previous combat round, they will be reset to the maximum number of actions available.
+Refresh therefore means that all actions are available again.
+If the participant has already used up any actions, e.g. by actions taken in the previous round, the available actions will be reset to the maximum.

 Once the actions are refreshed, the participant can act in combat.
 To do this, he performs actions one after another, each act taking a certain number of *actions*.
 Actions can be, among others, the following: